mediatechnologycenter/aesthetify/README.md

 ## Run the project
 ![Demo App Architecture](assets/demo_architecture.png)
-According to the architecture depicted above, there are three main blocks.
-The frontend is the user interface to the users, and queries the API Backend to retrieved the images belonging to a user with the selected filtering criteria.
+The architecture depicted above is composed of three main blocks.
+The frontend is the user interface that queries the API Backend to retrieved the images belonging to a user with the selected filtering criteria.
 When a user uploads a new image, this is processed by the API backend and sent to each of the model backends to run the predictions on the image.

-This design allows for separation of concerns, simplifies adding new models and allow to select the device on which each model is deployed.
+This design allows for separation of concerns, simplifies adding new models and allow to select the device on which each model backend is deployed.

 ### Run using docker-compose
 The simplest way to run a project is to build the respective docker images and running them using the following command from the base directory: